 What is CCD on US Visa ?

-CCD is used by internal and external agencies, systems for the various purposes.
+CCD is used by internal and external agencies, systems for various purposes.
 Below are some of the common purposes

 - Checking fingerprints of US visa applicants

 - Automated screening of US visa applications by Consular officers

 - Track US visa applicant’s data, additional information

 - Data distribution for applicants vetting

 US Visa annotation “IV Docs in CCD” meaning ?

 You would see “IV Docs in CCD” annotation for the Immigrant Visa category.
 IV means “Immigrant Visa”.
 The annotation means that the “Immigrant Visa documents are in Consular Consolidated Database”.
 It is a note for the US CBP officer at the Port of entry.
 Below is a sample of how it looks.